Medic5700/Py3-HexEdit-Lite/ReadMe.txt

 Features:
     Supports large files (WIP)
-    Read/Edit a file
+    Read/Edit a file in HEX or TEXT mode

-Dependincies:
+Dependencies:
-    Python3.5 (tested in python 3.5.2) [may be backwards compatible with earlier versions of python3, results will vary]
+    Python3.5 (built in python 3.5.2)

 Interface: This is what the interface looks like: